Skip to content

 Examples

-• abc-assetmanager.eu2.mindsphere.io/api/iot/v2/assets: a user of tenant abc uses the Asset Manager web application client in region Europe 2, to access the IoT core API v2, endpoint assets.
+• abc-assetmanager.eu2.mindsphere.io/api/iot/v2/assets: A user of tenant abc uses the Asset Manager web application client in region Europe 2 to access the IoT core API v2 endpoint assets.

-• abc-assetmanager.eu1.mindsphere.io/services/assetmanager/v3/fleets: a user of tenant abc uses the Asset Manager web application client in region Europe 1, to access the assetmanager UI mashup (core) API v3, endpoint fleets.
+• abc-assetmanager.eu1.mindsphere.io/services/assetmanager/v3/fleets: A user of tenant abc uses the Asset Manager web application client in region Europe 1 to access the asset manager UI mashup (core) API v3 endpoint fleets.

 Active Client Call to API